-New strain of lab mice mimics human alcohol consumption patternsDecember 12th, 2011 in Medical research /
+New strain of lab mice mimics human alcohol consumption patternsDecember 12, 2011 in Medicine & Health / Medical research

 A line of laboratory mice developed by a researcher from the School of Science at Indiana University-Purdue University Indianapolis drinks more alcohol than other animal models and consumes it in a fashion similar to humans: choosing alcohol over other options and binge drinking.